Back to Logging guides

 sudo systemctl restart docker

-It's sometimes useful to choose a different logging driver or modify the driver options for a specific container.
-This is achieved through the --log-driver and --log-opt flags when executing docker container create or docker run:
+To use a different logging driver or adjust logging options for a particular container, simply include the --log-driver and --log-opt flags in your docker container create or docker run command:

 The log delivery mode for a Docker container refers to how it prioritizes the delivery of incoming log messages to the configured driver.
 The following two modes are supported: